River rejuvenation is the renewal of the erosive activity of the river.

 Unequal regional subsidence of land

 If the land along the course of the river starts to sink unequally that is where the downstream side sinks more than the upstream side, an increase in gradient will occur causing the river to cut down more vigorously than before.

 Rejuvenation caused by changes in sea level is known as dynamic rejuvenation

-The ability of river to erode partly depend on the volume of the river.
+The ability of the river to erode partly depends on the volume of the river.
 The rate of erosion is higher if the volume of the river is high.

 Climatic changes may cause the region around the basin of the river or river catchment area to receive higher rainfall than normal.

 River rejuvenation resulting from increased river discharge is known as static rejuvenation.